The UK National Agency would like to provide the latest statement from the Department for Education:

 - [email protected] for enquiries about vocational education and training (VET) and adult education under Key Actions 1 and 2, or youth projects under Key Action 1

 - [email protected] for enquiries about the European Solidarity Corps

-- Department for Education contact form for enquiries about Erasmus+
+- Department for Education contact form for enquiries about Erasmus+ and the Turing scheme

 - [email protected] for enquiries about European Solidarity Corps and Erasmus+ youth

 Please continue to monitor our website with regard to information about the transition period following the UK’s departure from the EU.
 Further information provided by the UK Government can also be found on the GOV.UK website.
 For example in some cases the European Health Insurance Card (EHIC) may no longer be valid for UK Nationals travelling to other European countries after 31 December 2020.

 For those travelling to the UK after 31 December 2020 please be aware that you may need to meet specific requirements in respect of your visit.
 Erasmus+ participants travelling to the UK must refer their queries to the sending organisation responsible for organising their placement.
 You can also check if you need a visa.
 A healthcare surcharge may be part of the visa application process.